dapangmao/Blog/Deploy a minimal Spark cluster/post.md

-###Why a minimal cluster
-1. Testing:

-2. Prototyping

 ###Requirements

-I need a  cluster that lives short time and handles ad-hoc requests of data analysis, or more specificly, running Spark.
-I want it to be quickly created to load data to memory.
-And I don't want to keep the cluster perpetually.
-Therefore, a public cloud may be the best fit for my demand.
+Since Spark is fast evolving, I need to maintain a minimal Spark cluster for the purpose of testing and prototyping.
+A public cloud is the best fit for my demand.

 1. Intranet speed

    The cluster should easily copy the data from one server to another.
-Hadoop always have a large chunk of data shuffling in the HDFS.
+MapReduce always shuffles a large chunk of data  throughout the HDFS.
 The hard disk should be SSD.

 2. Elasticity and scalability

-   Before scaling the cluter out to more machines, the cloud should have some elasicity to size up or size down
+   Before scaling the cluster out to more machines, the cloud should have some elasticity to size up or size down.

 3. Locality of Hadoop

-   Most importantly, the Hadoop cluster and the Spark cluter should have one-to-one mapping relationship.
+   Most importantly, the Hadoop cluster and the Spark cluster should have one-to-one mapping relationship.
+The computation and the storage should always be on the same machine.

 | Hadooop  | Cluster Manager |  Spark | MapReduce |
 |----------|:-------------:|------:|-------:|